The average rainwater collection system costs $4,000

 Polyethylene | $2,000–$4,000 | $3,000 |

 The average price of a 5,000-gallon concrete tank ranges between $3,000 and $6,000.
-An underground, 5,500-gallon concrete cistern might cost between $17,000 and $21,000 to install, including excavation backfilling, grading, and water filtration.
-If you’re looking for a different size, remember that the cost to pour concrete is about $4 per cubic foot, not including labor.
+An underground, 5,500-gallon concrete cistern costs between $17,000 and $21,000 to install, including excavation backfilling, grading, and water filtration.

 The average price of a 5,000-gallon polyethylene tank is between $2,000 and $4,000.
-The cost of polyethylene water storage tanks ranges from around $825 to $21,000, depending on the size and water storage capacity of the specific tank.
+The cost of polyethylene water storage tanks ranges from $825 to $21,000, depending on the size and water storage capacity of the specific tank.
 Polyethylene water storage tanks are easy to install, low maintenance, and recyclable.
 While non-corrosive and durable, they’re not always designed for below-ground use.

 Get multiple quotes: Request quotes from multiple contractors to find the best deals or value for your investment.